IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/create_model.md

 best fits for making a prediction.

 1. Review the pipeline leader board for which algorithms performed best.
 Click on the `Extra Trees Regressor` algorithm. there maybe more than one.
-Select the one that doesn't have feature enhancements.
+Select the one that doesn't have feature engineering.
 ![leader board](/img/monitor_autoai_8.4/d33.png)

 2. The Auto AI experiment `Model Evatluation Measures` provides mean absolute error, root mean squared error and other